Here are a few things you might want to know:

 Sunday worship begins at 11:00 AM September to June, and lasts about an hour.
 Summer worship begins at 10:00 AM.
 For exact dates when fall or summer worship time begins, please refer to the calendar of events.

 Kids and babies?
-Babies and other kids are welcome at St. Andrew’s with nursery service for babies and very young children September through June.
-Older kids start off in church and after a short “chat” time with the minister, can join the church school.
+Kids are welcome at St. Andrew’s, with church school available September through June.
 Of course if you or they are more comfortable remaining in church they are most welcome – fidgeting not a problem.
-During the summer months children can enjoy quiet activities provided in the sanctuary.
+Children can also enjoy quiet activities provided in the sanctuary.

 Dress code?
 There just isn’t one, so you can feel comfortable in your usual sort of outfit, whether casual or more formal.

 Seating?
 When you arrive, a friendly usher will give you a bulletin and help you to the seat of your choosing.
 The sanctuary offers two levels, the large main floor seating area and the balcony.
 To reach the balcony, you can take the stairs on either side of the back of the main floor.

 Building new to you?
 Worship services are held in the sanctuary accessible from the two central front doors and the ramped door to the left.
 The ramped entrance opens into the main hallway where the elevator and stairs on your left provide access to the following levels of the building: